Sudomotor sympathetic response analysis

 - Sudomotor dysfunction has been established as one of the earliest detectable neurophysiologic abnormalities in distal small fiber neuropathies.

-- As an index of the severity and distribution of automatic failure, quantitative assessment of sweat response has been proposed.
-It will also serve as an early indicator for regeneration of small fibers.
+- A quantitative assessment of sweat response is an index of the severity and distribution of automatic failure.
+It will also serve as an early indicator for the regeneration of small fibers.

 - Diabetic patients have been observed to experience a degeneration of small C-fiber innervating sweat glands.

-- SudoCheck measures bio electrochemical sweat skin conductances (BEC), which are directly connected to the capability of the glands to transfer chloride ions and which reflects small-C fiber status.
+- Measures bio electrochemical sweat skin conductances (BEC) are directly connected to the capability of the glands to transfer chloride ions and which reflects small-C fiber status.

 Evaluation Of Sudomotor Function

 The study of sudomotor presents a valuable tool to assess autonomic disorders.
 Sudomotor function is known to reflect sympathetic activity and provide insight into postganglionic autonomic innervation.

 Recent clinical studies have shown that the level of glycemia influenced conventional tests.
 SudoCheck, however, has proven to be a reproducible and quantitative test method.
 In addition, SudoCheck's Bio Electrochemical Sweat Conductance (BEC) reflects sympathetic dependent sweat function.

 The need for a faster sudomotor function test